linpengcheng/PurefunctionPipelineDataflow/README.md

          Creator of Management Science Computer School
 ```

-In the field of computer science, I applied technologies such as management principles, warehouse/workshop model, and large-scale industrial standardization assembly lines to the fields of computer software, hardware, and AI, and realized the unification of computer theory.
+In the field of computer science, I applied technologies such as management principles,
+warehouse/workshop model, and large-scale industrial standardization assembly lines
+to the fields of computer software, hardware, and AI, and realized the unification of computer theory.

+In management science, I take the simple, classic, vivid,
+and widely used in social production practice,
+elementary school mathematics "water input/output of the pool" as the mathematical prototype,
+take the absolute mainstream production model (warehouse/workshop model) as an example,
+define and elaborate the management principles (core of management science).

-In the field of management science, my discussion of management principles and warehouse/workshop model is the most scientific, systematic, simple, reliable, clear, and operable.
+It is the first mathematical define and elaborate of management principles and warehouse/workshop models,
+and it is the most scientific, systematic, simple, reliable, clear and operable.
+It uses mathematics to change management science from soft science to hard science,
+it has important guiding significance for management science, warehouse/workshop model optimization design,
+it will create great economic benefits for enterprises.
+For example: It can be used as a scientific basis to further optimize
+the pulsation production line technology of Boeing aircraft.

 Whether it is an IT practitioner who takes up a management position, or a manager who becomes an IT industry executive, they can use my theory as a bridge to another kind of science.